sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 ## Beware of the Referential Transparency

-Be aware that Kafka Streams is **not immutable-friendly** (alter structures behind the scene) **nor referentially-transparent** (we can't just replace a variable by its value, the behavior will change).
+Be aware that Kafka Streams is:

+- **not immutable-friendly**: it alters the structures behind the scene.
+- **not referentially-transparent**: we can't just replace a variable by its value, the behavior will change.

 This can lead to some surprises, a different behavior after refactoring, or runtime exceptions.

-Consider our previous example, and just inline the variable `input`:
+Consider our previous example, and inline the variable `input`:

 ```kotlin
 val input = sb.stream("a")